ronaldosmachado/My-Microsoft-Word/README.md

 ![Wordprocessor](screenshot-wordprocessor.jpg)

-> If you think this app is neat and want to learn more about PyQt in general, take a look at my [free PyQt tutorials](https://www.learnpyqt.com) which cover everything you need to know to start building your own applications with PyQt.
+> If you think this app is neat and want to learn more about PyQt in general, take a look at my [free  tutorials](https://www.youtube.com/channel/UCyoqxMGXPxuvh534hhT_MTw) which cover everything you need to know to start building your own applications with PyQt.

-## Other licenses

-Icons used in the application are by [Yusuke Kamiyaman](http://p.yusukekamiyamane.com/).